kendoctor/tutorial.php.symfony.framework.cms/doc/02-familiar-with-symfony-MVC.md

 ##Symfony project structure

+If your memory can not contain so much information below, you can skip this section.
+I will guide you in the project development step by step.

 In the root directory of the project. there are several files.

 * composer.json - it's for composer to manage dependencies.